-First of all, the happy news.
-Among those who received invitations, aside from family and a smattering of old school chums, were Elton John and David Furnish; David and Victoria Beckham; another former England footballer, Sir Trevor Brooking and ex-England rugby coach Clive Woodward; jockey Sam Waley-Cohen, a few villagers from the Middleton’s home of Buckleburry; TV adventurer Ben Fogle; comedian and writer Rowan Atkinson; mockney film director Guy Ritchie, Julia Samuel, the head of the Child Bereavement Charity; and Help for Heroes founders Bryn and Emma Parry.
+First of all, the good news.
+Among those who received invitations, aside from family and a smattering of old school chums, were Elton John and David Furnish.
+David and Victoria Beckham were also on the A-list.
+Another former England footballer, Sir Trevor Brooking and ex-England rugby coach Clive Woodward both received happy news in the post.

-Assorted others were invited, including a few wounded servicemen, Tara Palmer-Tomkinson and singer Joss Stone.
-Former Prime Ministers Lady Margaret Thatcher and Sir John Major also received invitations (though Maggie was too ill to attend though I notice mental illness didn’t stop her sinking the Belgrano, though, did it?).
-But, as has been noted elsewhere, the last two Prime Ministers, Gordon Brown and Tony Blair were not included in the party.
+One or two wounded servicemen, Tara Palmer-Tomkinson and singer Joss Stone got invites.
+As did former Prime Ministers Lady Margaret Thatcher and Sir John Major.
+Maggie was too ill to attend though I notice mental illness didn’t stop her sinking the Belgrano back in 1982, did it?).
+But Tony Blair and Gordon Brown didn’t make the Royal Invitation List.

-Royal spokespersons gave two reasons for this: one was that Margaret Thatcher and John Major had personal connections with Prince William.
-(Major was apparently appointed a guardian after the death of Â Princess Diana â€“ though why the two Princes would need guardians when they had a living father is anybody’s guess.)
+Royal spokespersons gave two reasons for this.
+One was that Margaret Thatcher and John Major had personal connections with Prince William.
+(Major was apparently appointed a guardian after the death of Princess Diana – though why the two Princes would need guardians when they had a living father is anybody’s guess.)
 And the other was that Thatcher and Major are both Knights of the Garter and Blair and Brown are not.

-He’d appeared on Sky News on the evening of the wedding: “I think the plain truth is that for all sorts of reasons, (Prince) William developed a powerful dislike of Mr Blair.
+He’d appeared on Sky News on the evening of the wedding and said: “I think the plain truth is that for all sorts of reasons, (Prince) William developed a powerful dislike of Mr Blair.
 Particularly the way in which he intervened at his mother’s funeral service.
 These are not political at all, they are personal choices.”

-But rather when Dr Starkey told Channel 4 News (again that same evening â€“ historians do get around when there’s a fee on offer) that the wedding was a “typical public school wedding” and he implied though did not say, that “nice people” like William and Kate do not invite beastly people like Blair and Brown to their social occasions.
+That same evening Dr Starkey was on Channel 4 News again.
+It’s amazing how historians get around when there’s a fee on offer.
+He described the event as a “typical public school wedding”.
+He implied that “nice people” like William and Kate do not invite beastly types like Blair to their social occasions.

 It’s all getting very 1980s, isn’t it?

-You can tell William and Kate never travel by proper train otherwise, they would have had to exclude Major merely on the grounds of his having privatised the trains in 2004, against all advice and reason.
+You can tell William and Kate never travel by proper train otherwise, they would have had to exclude Major merely on the grounds of his having privatised the railways in 2004.
 Surely being a Tory knight can’t be enough to erase that legacy?
-And if space was at a premium, maybe that’s why they couldn’t include any old riff-raff such as road-sweepers, dustmen and former Labour prime ministers, couldn’t Gordon Brown have been given Maggie’s vacated seat?
+And if space was at a premium, maybe that’s why they couldn’t include any old riff-raff such as road-sweepers, dustmen and former Labour prime ministers, couldn’t Gordon Brown have been given Maggie’s vacant seat?

-Among the many (including 99.99% of Labour Party members) whoÂ didn’t get Â invites were Lady Diana’s friend Sarah Ferguson, The Obamas and Â Mohamed Al-Fayed.
-When you think back to his connections with William’s late Mum, you’d have thought Mr Al-Fayad would have Â been a shoe-in.
-Just goes to show how wrong you can be.
+Among the many (including 99.99% of Labour Party members) who didn’t make it onto the Royal Wedding invite list were Lady Diana’s friend Sarah Ferguson, The Obamas, and Mohamed Al-Fayed.
+When you think back to his connections with William’s late Mum, you’d have thought Mr Al-Fayad would have been a shoo-in.